kakhilreddy/Wordament/README.md

  Game consists of a 4 by 4 matrix of letters from the English alphabet.
  Players form meaningful English words by selecting letters one by one to obtain points.

- PROBLEM STATEMENT

-Solve sub problem of wordament by generating all possible combinations of 3 or more letter words from the GAME.
-All words generated must be valid dictionary words.

 Input